 In 2012, we introduced the CIME (Contemporary International Musical Exchange) event, which gives students the chance to explore new musical horizons in the context of its historical background.
 In addition to innovative programs, discussion forums about the future of classical music, and world premieres of newly commissioned Canadian and European works, audiences hear new sights and sounds never heard before.
 The CIME program began with the vision of encouraging young musicians to return to the old tradition of performer/composer, foliowing in the footsteps of Kreisler, Ysaye, Rachmaninoff, Liszt, Chopin, etc. The event seeks to challenge the relationships which modern composers have with their roots and traditions through the masterpieces of their predecessors and to look for roads which lead to an innovative creation of future masterpieces that stand out in musical history.

 Composers of all ages invited to attend intensive string quartet composition workshop/masterclass.
 Composers will be guided composing a short composition for string quartet which will be workshopped and performed by resident quartet.
 The main goals of the masterclass is to help the composers improve their compositional techniques regardless of their style.
 Composers will have ample time to refine their understanding of and their writing skills for the string quartet.
 Moreover, composers will have an opportunity to exercise both writing and collaborating with a professional ensemble.
 (Private session)

-We also welcomed Canadian Visual Artist – in – Residence Sigi Torinus.
+We also welcomed Canadian Visual Artist in Residence Sigi Torinus.

 Intermedia works are explored, led by Prof. Megumi Masaki, Artistic Director of the E. Gre Competition for New Music in Canada.
 British violist Roger Chase and Italian oboist and composer Arnaldo de Felice have devoted their new music experiences through performances, coachings and lectures.

 Canadian quartet the Borealis perform a number of exciting compositions written for them, and our top international students, including the Mainzer Virtuosi, join in to give a dynamic multi-cultural twist to this eye-opening, or ear-opening event.